Complete Guide

 - Statement: "I request penalty abatement under the First Time Abate administrative waiver per IRM 20.1.1.3.6.1"

-- Confirmation you meet all three requirements
+- Confirmation that all three eligibility requirements are met

-What If FTA Is Denied?
+What Happens If FTA Is Denied?

 - 1. Request Reasonable Cause Consideration